ragingwind/electron-menu-loader/readme.md

 ## Events

-`menu loader` support `event` property on each menu item with will be translated to custom event function.
+`menu loader` supports `event` property on each menu item which will be translated to custom event function.
 Custom event will be fired named as [meuitem-click](https://github.com/ragingwind/electron-menu-loader/blob/master/index.js#L9) by Electron click event

 ## License